isntpythonasnake/Gateweaver-UE5/README.md

 In the details panel of said portal, you'll find the Portal Setup category with: Exit Portal, Panel Colour, and Frame Colour.
 1. Point the Exit Portal to the destination portal.
-The colours don't correspond to the exit portal, meaning you have the freedom to colour them however you wish!
 2. Panel colour: Colour of the portal's panel.
 3. Frame colour: Colour of the portal's noisy border.
+The colours don't correspond to the exit portal, meaning you have the freedom to colour them however you wish!
+4. Is Panel Hidden: By default, panels should be hidden unless you'd like to have them rotatable via an external actor like a button.
+6. Is Portal For Gun?: Set to true if you'd like to link this portal to a portal gun.
+7. BP Portal Gun: If (5) is set to true, select the portal gun to link this portal to.